gumpu/GalaxyNGV2/Documentation/player-manual.md

-If the SortGroups option is turned on, at the end of each turn groups will be automatically sorted and renumbered as follows: Owner's groups at owner's planets; Owner's groups at other race's planets; Owner's groups at uninhabited planets; Owner's groups in fleets.
+If the SortGroups option is turned on, at the end of each turn groups will be automatically sorted and renumbered as follows: Owner's groups at owner's planets; Owner's groups at other nation's planets; Owner's groups at uninhabited planets; Owner's groups in fleets.

 ###Fleets